Lady Frankenstein

 Lady Frankenstein is a 1971 Italian horror film directed by Mel Welles and written by Edward di Lorenzo.
 It stars Rosalba Neri (under the pseudonym Sara Bey), Joseph Cotten, Mickey Hargitay and Paul Müller.
+The film is very loosely based on Frankenstein by Mary Shelley.

 Plot

 Somewhere in Western-Central Europe in the 1860s, a trio of grave robbers, led by a man named Lynch, deliver a corpse to Baron Frankenstein and his assistant Dr. Marshall for obvious reanimation purposes.

 Baron Frankenstein's daughter Tania arrives from school, having completed her studies in medicine, and is greeted by her father and his young servant, the handsome but mildly intellectually disabled Thomas.
 Tania reveals to her father that she has always understood his work with "animal transplants" to be a cover for his work reanimating corpses and that she intends to follow in his footsteps and help him in his work.

 The next day, Frankenstein, Tania, and Marshall witness the execution of a criminal who is hanged down a well.
 Frankenstein and Marshall both have an eye toward harvesting the criminal's body for their experimentation.
 Law enforcement agent Captain Harris arrives to harass Lynch at the hanging.
 Harris claims to be on to Lynch's grave robbing.

-That evening, having harvested salient body parts, Frankenstein and Marshall successfully reanimate a gruesome giant corpse with a scarred, misshapen head as Tania secretly watches.
-Almost instantly, however, this monster bear-hugs Frankenstein to death - breaking his back - then walks out of the castle.
+That evening, having harvested salient body parts, Frankenstein and Marshall successfully reanimate a gruesome giant corpse with a scarred, misshapen head.
+When Marshall goes to tell Tania of her father's success, however, this monster bear-hugs Frankenstein to death - breaking his back - then walks out of the castle.
 Tania and Marshall report the murder to Harris but claim that it was a burglar.
 Harris points out that according to their description, the burglar would be over seven feet tall.

 The monster, roaming the countryside, comes across a couple having sex out in the open, and after scaring away the man, picks up the woman, who screams and then faints.
-The monster then carries her later body and drops it into a river, and when two men later find the body, the monster kills one by breaking his neck.
-After Harris questions Lynch and Lynch refuses Tania's offer for more grave-robbing work, the monster breaks into Lynch's home while he is having sex with a local prostitute and kills Lynch by beating him to death.
+The monster then carries her to a river and tosses her in, and when two men later find the body, the monster kills one by breaking his neck.
+After Harris questions Lynch, and Lynch refuses Tania's offer for more grave-robbing work, the monster breaks into Lynch's home while he is having sex with a local prostitute and kills Lynch by beating him to death.
 The monster then kills a local farmer, his wife, and Lynch's two grave-robbing friends.